quentinsf/uwsgiapp/README.md

 This is great for automated management of multiple processes.
 If you want to manage things by hand, though, it's a bit inconvenient to keep adding and removing files.

-This utility assumes that you've created a directory structure analagous to the 'sites-enabled' and 'sites-available' model often used by Apache and nginx installations, where you manipulate sumbolic links instead of the original files.
+This utility assumes that you've created a directory structure analagous to the 'sites-enabled' and 'sites-available' model often used by Apache and nginx installations, where you manipulate symbolic links instead of the original files.

 In our case, you'll have all your app-specific uWSGI INI files in a directory called *apps-available*.
 When you want uWSGI to be running them, you create symlinks to them in a directory called *apps-enabled*.